All about follicular study and pregnancy

-Follicular study and monitoring is done to study ovarian follicles that are used to identify ovulation of egg.
-It is also a vital component of in-vitro fertilization (IVF) assessment and timing.
-For couples planning for pregnancy, ovulation period is the important period to try on, for conception to happen.
-Out of many ways available, the most reliable way to understand the ovulation is follicular monitoring.
-It’s an endovaginal ultrasound scan carried to study the ovaries, uterus and uterus lining.
+Follicular study and monitoring are done to study ovarian follicles that are used to identify ovulation of egg.
+It is an important step in the process of planning a baby, as ovulation is the time which maximizes the chances of conception.
+Ovulation can best be understood through follicular monitoring.
+It is an ultrasound scan done inside the vagina to study the ovaries, uterus and uterus lining.
 It is conducted at regular intervals and documents the pathway to ovulation.

-The follicle tracking ultrasound scans usually involve 1 – 3 scans and are typically carried out over a series of day intervals, commencing around day 7 – 9 from your last menstrual cycle.
-If having IVF fertility treatment your clinic will tell you when these scans need to be performed and are sometimes done in conjunction with hormone blood tests to check for levels of Progesterone, Oestradiol, Luteinising Hormone (LH) and Follicle Stimulating Hormone (FSH).
+This follicular study usually involves 1 – 3 scans and are recurrently carried out after various intervals of days, beginning around day 7 – 9 from your last menstrual cycle.
+If you are going through an IVF treatment, your doctor might recommend a suitable time to undergo the follicular study and sometimes recommend it along with hormone blood tests to check for levels of Progesterone, Oestradiol, Luteinising Hormone (LH) and Follicle Stimulating Hormone (FSH).

 - both ovaries

-The follicle tracking ultrasound scan will count the number and measure the maximum diameter of each follicle in mm’s.
+The follicle tracking ultrasound scan counts the number and measures the maximum diameter of each follicle in millimeters.

 This scan is useful in measuring the size of the follicles which needs to reach between 18-24mm for an ovulation to occur.
 It also helps to assess the thickness of the endometrium (lining of the womb) which needs to be 7mm or above for a pregnancy to implant.
 The entire scan enables to monitor the growth of the follicles, approximate rupture period of follicles and hence can predict the ovulation period, which can help time the intercourse to maximize conception.